Last update on January 11, 2020.

 On September 21, the Ministry of Health in cooperation with the Ministry of Interior launched an online registration form for travellers arriving in the country after spending more than 12 hours in the past 14 days in a country that is not on the list of low-risk countries.

 This means than ban on entry applies to Citizens of red third countries without residence permit issued by the Czech Republic or without a long-term or permanent residence permit issued by an EU Member State, Third country citizens with temporary (incl. long-term visa) and long-term residence in a red third country.

 TRAVELING TO OTHER COUNTRIES - conditions have been regularly updated by the Ministry of Foreign Affairs.

 As of September 9, Germany has added the city of Prague to the list of high-risk countries.
 Travellers who stayed in Prague during the last 14 days arriving to Germany are obliged to undergo 14-day quarantine or provide a negative PCR test (less than 48 hours prior to entering Germany).
 As of September 16, the Central Bohemian region and as of September 23, all Czech regions with the exception of the Moravian-Silesian and Ústecky regions were added to the high-risk list.
 From September 25, whole Czech Republic is on German high-risk list.
-Sachsen region allows Czech citizens and residents to enter the region without a negative PCR test result, if their stay in the region does not exceed 12 hours (as of November 17).
+The Saxony region currently allows Czech citizens and residents to enter the region without a negative PCR test result, if their stay in the region does not exceed 12 hours (as of November 17).
 In Saxony, newly, obligatory qauarantine will not be required from those who went through Covid and subsequently were in contact with a Covid-positive person.
 This does not apply to Bavaria.
 Region Bavaria does not allow to cross border (no testing, no quarantine) for the purpose of shopping between December 9 and January 5.
 Cross-border workers and crossing the border for family reasons are not affected.